Reinforcement & Anchoring Seistec (Retrofit Earthquake Protection)

 Base isolation is normally appropriate to framed buildings.

-Cintec™ anchors installed in traditional materials provide enhanced shear resistance to seismic forces.
+Cintec™ fire resistant anchors installed in traditional materials provide enhanced shear resistance to seismic forces.
 The anchors which induce low bond stresses in the masonry and yet because of their considerable length and perimeter can sustain very large forces without failure.

 The anchor installed in a masonry structure can improve (i) the integrity of the wall construction (ii) the wall to wall connection (iii) increase the out of plane bending strength of walls and (iv) improve the capacity of the wall/roof and wall/floor connection.